 The most common errors in Word documents are that users don't use heading styles, don't add descriptions to images, and don't add headers to tables.
 Here's how to address those issues:

-Heading styles are used to organize your document and help define main topics (typically using Heading 1) and subtopics (Heading 2 or Heading 3).
+Heading styles are used to organize your document and help define main topics (Heading 1) and subtopics (Heading 2 or Heading 3).
 For instance, in your syllabus, you might have a main topic of English 1A and subtopics of Course Description, Textbooks, Grading, etc. If you don't use heading styles in Word, the reading order of your document will be jeopardized when the document is converted to an accessible PDF, and consequently, a visually impaired student using screen-reading software will have a difficult time understanding it.

 To add a Heading 1 in Word, highlight the heading, and click Heading 1 in the Styles